omupa/gitclean/README.md

 # Git Clean

-We clean all other branches from your git repository.
+We clean branches from your git repository.

 `Be careful, it doesn't ask for any confirmation.`